madibabaiasl/EEGIntentPaper/README.md

 ## 🧠 Project Overview

-This project implements a real-time brain-robot interface (BRI) that uses EEG signals to classify user motor intent and control the **Kinova Gen3** robotic arm.
-A transformer-based deep learning model, **TransNN-MHA**, is proposed to recognize real vs. imaginary motor intentions with high accuracy, enabling robotic tasks such as grasping and placing objects without hardcoded commands.
+This project presents a brain-robot interface (BRI) framework that leverages EEG signals to classify user motor intent with the aim of enabling robotic control, particularly for assistive applications.
+A transformer-based deep learning model, TransNN-MHA, is proposed to distinguish between real and imagined motor intentions with high accuracy.

-The system leverages temporal dependencies in EEG signals to decode intent and execute motor commands on the robot in real-time.
+The system leverages temporal dependencies in EEG signals to decode intent and execute motor commands on the robo.